sulfo/xml-sitemap-feed/readme.txt

 == Changelog ==

 = 4.3 =
+* BUGFIX: Priority value 0 in post meta not saved
 * BUGFIX: Ping for all post types
 * BUGFIX: Custom taxonomy support
+* BUGFIX: Split by month shows year

 = 4.2.4 =
 * NEW: Image tags